bitttttten/mechanical-counter/README.md

 ### Help

 The component will only animate numbers and common number separators: `,`, `.`, and `-`.
 If you want to include text before the number, then you must include that along side the component.
-It's totally fine to include non-supported characters in the animation, however, they must be added as a suffix to the text.
+It's totally fine to include non-supported characters in the text you send in to the component through the "text" prop, however, they must be added as a suffix to the text.

 ```js
 <div style={{ display: "flex", alignItems: "center" }}>